Alternative rights of recovery (PAYE directions): primary class 1 NICs: background: ‘deeming’ and ‘treating as paid’

 - with the consent or connivance of the employee

 - attributable to any negligence on the part of the employee.

-Cases under review by Specialist Employer Compliance for unpaid primary Class 1 NICs will only be considered where it can be established that negligence by the employee had taken place and primary Class 1 NICs cannot be ‘treated as paid’.
+Cases under review by Employment Status & Intermediaries (ES&I) for unpaid primary Class 1 NICs will only be considered where it can be established that negligence by the employee had taken place and primary Class 1 NICs cannot be ‘treated as paid’.
 This is covered at COG932480.